sabirdvd/SimSCE_Caption/README.md

 Caption propmpt

 ```
+**Write more about this caption:**

+a man hitting a tennis ball

-prompt: a man hitting a tennis ball
+This caption is about a man hitting a tennis ball.
+The man is hitting the tennis ball against a wall.
+He is doing this to improve his tennis skills.

 A tennis ball is a spherical object that is used in the sport of tennis.
 It is hit by a player's hand and then hits a racket before being sent over the net.